equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.3.22 =
+Fixed: conflict with full site editor
+Fixed: bug with the Image Empty Alternative Text check not detecting images
+Fixed: bug with ignore button not working on the open issues and the ignore log

 = 1.3.21 =
 Fixed: issue of reading level & simplified summary mismatching
 Updated: password protected admin notice to be dismissable